Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-18-lets-talk-about-speed.md

 ### What do we mean by speed?

 To a regular user, measuring how fast a website load is a time from request to the page's rendering.
-However,  a page loading isn't a single moment in time, but a single metric can't measure a full experience and this experience.
-A page can load quickly in all but one metric, and it'll be that one metric that determines its overall speed.
+However, a page loading isn't a single moment in time and a single metric can't measure a full experience and this experience.
+Page load is mesasured by a handful of metrics.
+The problem is a page can load quickly in all but one metric, and it'll be that one metric that determines its overall speed.

 The way we should think about speed is similar to [Cliff from Cheer's Buffalo theory](http://mjboesen.incolor.com/Literature/Buffalo_Theory.HTML).
 A website only moves as fast as its slowest metric.